 "Added sugars" are the sugars and syrups added to foods during processing.
-Desserts, sodas, and energy and sports drinks are the top sources of added sugars for most people in the U.S. But these aren't the only foods with added sugars.
+Sodas, desserts, and energy and sports drinks are the top sources of added sugars for most people in the U.S. But these aren't the only foods with added sugars.

 Why is sugar added to so many foods?

-Sweetness has an almost universal appeal.
-So adding sugar to processed foods makes them more appetizing.
-But sugar is also added to foods because it:
+Adding sugar to processed foods makes them more appealing.
+Sugar is also added to foods because it:

 - Gives baked goods flavor, texture and color